 To promote amateur baseball as a non-profit organization.
 The Diamond Baseball League was formed to benefit athletes in Northeast Ohio.
 Team coaches and sponsors have been chosen by their ability to teach positive values to their players both on and off the field with the focal point being sportsmanship and amateur baseball.

 The Diamond League board will control all league rules and the decision-making process.
 Majority vote by the board is needed to overturn a rule.
-The coaches committee may present any rule proposals to the board which the board must approve by majority vote.
+The franchise committee may present any rule proposals to the board which the board must approve by majority vote.

 New board members must be approved by a majority vote of the coaches.
 If the coaches approve, the current board must approve the new member by a majority vote.